Neuronized Priors for Bayesian Sparse Linear Regression: Neuronization of Standard Sparse Priors

-Figure \ref{fig:QQplots}(a) shows a QQ plot of 100,000 samples from the Bayesian Lasso prior and its neuronized version, verifying that the two distributions are indeed very similar.
-There exists, however, a small bump in the QQ plot, showing that the neuronized prior has slightly more density around zero than the standard Bayesian Lasso prior.
-Figure \ref{fig:Solution_path} shows the solution paths of the Bayesian Lasso, the neuronized Bayesian Lasso, and the standard Lasso for the analysis of the Boston housing price data set, and the three solution paths are almost identical.
+\cite{hoff2017lasso} also pointed out the similarity between the Bayesian Lasso and the product representation of the parameter (i.e., the neuronized prior with an identity activation function).
+He showed that the MAP estimator based on the product representation of the parameter is identical to the standard Lasso.

-A similar formulation related to Bayesian Lasso was considered in \cite{hoff2017lasso}.
-He showed that the MAP estimator based on the product representation of the parameter (i.e., the neuronized prior) is identical to the standard Lasso.
-This fact justifies the use of the linear activation function to approximate the Bayesian Lasso prior density.
+The histogram in Figure \ref{fig:QQplots}(a) compares the Bayesian Lasso prior with its neuronized version, verifying that the two distributions are indeed very similar.
+However, the Laplace prior has slightly more density around zero than the neuronized counterpart.
+Figure \ref{fig:Solution_path} shows the solution paths of the Bayesian Lasso, the neuronized Bayesian Lasso, and the standard Lasso for the analysis of the Boston housing price data set, which are almost identical.